Food steamer

 A food steamer or steam cooker is a small kitchen appliance used to cook or prepare various foods with steam heat by means of holding the food in a closed vessel reducing steam escape.
 This manner of cooking is called steaming.

 History

-Food steamers have been used for centuries.
-The ancient Chinese used pottery steamers to cook food.
+Food steamers have been used for millennia.
+In Ancient China, pottery steamers were used to cook food.
 Archaeological excavations have uncovered pottery cooking vessels known as yan steamers: a yan was composed of two vessels, a zeng with a perforated floor surmounted on a pot or caldron with a tripod base and a top cover.
 The earliest yan steamer dating from about 5000 BC was unearthed in the Banpo site.
 In the lower Yangzi River, zeng pots first appeared in the Hemudu culture (5000–4500 BC) and Liangzhu culture (3200–2000 BC) and were used to steam rice; yan steamers were also unearthed in several Liangzhu sites, including 3 found at the Chuodun and Luodun sites in southern Jiangsu.
 In the Longshan culture (3000–2000 BC) site at Tianwang in western Shandong, 3 large yan steamers were discovered.